-In a quiet place, we try to first imagine our happy photo/avatar and reflect on the relevant positive

-- We repeat this many times until such imaginings can take place easily and quickly. - We imagine that the child as we were, in a happy or unhappy state, is near us. - With closed eyes, we imagine embracing and cuddling the child, in a happy or unhappy state. - We imagine playing with the child, the same games we used to play as a child. - We develop a strong compassion for the child in his/her different emotional states notwithstanding what happened later in the life of the child.
+- In a quiet place, we try to first imagine our happy photo/avatar and reflect on the relevant positive affects and then imagine our unhappy photo/avatar and reflect on the relevant negative affects. - We repeat this many times until such imaginings can take place fairly easily and quickly. - We imagine that the child as we were, in a happy or unhappy state, is near us. - With closed eyes, we imagine embracing and cuddling the child, in a happy or unhappy state. - We imagine playing with the child, the same games we used to play as a child.